rainerpue/practitioner_website/README.md

 - [Tiny.jpg](https://tinyjpg.com) - I have used __Tinyjpg__ to compress all images of the website to increas the website loading on browser
 - [ColorSpace](https://mycolor.space) - I have used __ColorSpace__ to find matching colors for the website
 - [Balsamic](https://balsamiq.cloud) - I have used __Balsamic__ to build the wireframes which I then exported to the IDE
+- [Favicon converter](https://favicon.io/favicon-converter/) - I used Favicon converter to convert the logo into a favicon which I was able to insert in the asset folder and I tested it to be working

 # Testing